Workflows

 Typical flow:

-- Open Catalog and filter to Workflows.
+- Open Catalog and filter to Workflows or Perspectives.

 - Provide a deployment name, select a worker group, and complete any wizard fields if the workflow provides them.